This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Consider using agricultural sulfur.

-Another technique that may help revive the plant is to dust the cuts made from removing the bad leaves with agricultural sulfur.
+Another technique that may help revive the plant is to dust the cuts made from removing the decaying leaves with agricultural sulfur.

-This, combined with not watering the plant for a week and finding a warm spot out of direct sunlight, is the best effort you can make to keep it alive.
+This, combined with not watering the plant for a week and finding a warm spot out of direct sunlight, is your best effort to keep it alive.

-Aloe Vera plants can be grown quickly and propagated by following some basic information.
-The video below will provide that information about tips for growing Aloe Vera and how to avoid other problems besides freezing your Aloe Vera Plant.
+Aloe Vera plants can be grown quickly and propagated using basic information.
+The video below will provide that information about tips for increasing Aloe Vera and avoiding other problems besides freezing your Aloe Vera Plant.

 How Much Sun Does Aloe Vera Require